TUM Global Postdoc Fellowship

 - personal motivation of the applicant

-All applicants will be informed about the results in mid-June.
-The fellowship can be started between 1 July 2021 and 1 July 2022 (always on the 1st day of each month).
+All applicants will be informed about the results afterwards.
+The fellowship can be started within one year (always on the 1st day of each month).
 The start of the scholarship needs to be discussed with the TUM host.

 For you as a host the following information is particularly relevant: